atmos-sphere/atmos/research-report/report.md

 administrative privileges is next.
 Lastly will be to connect everything to the backend database so the core functionalities are all functional and can be tested.

+## Theoretical contribution

+We want to address this issue because people around the world are forced to isolate themselves which could lead to negative effects such as depression, bad sleep quality, increase chances of premature death, etc.<sup>[[7]]</sup> The opportunity is to make a virtual environment people come to relax and interact with others.
+According to Graeme B.Wilson, music (or background music) can affect social behavior such as interactions among people.<sup>[[8]]</sup> People feel more comfortable having interactions with each other when they are put in an environment that they are comfortable in.
+Having a good background noise allows better synchronizations between conversations mainly because it boosts their self-confidence.
+Environment plays a big role when it comes to emotions, people tend to more relaxed, be less shy and more expressive when they are placed in a desired environment.
+Most individual tend to relieve stress when listening to music.<sup>[[9]]</sup> One of the major drawback of the existing applications is that they don’t incorporate all the features combined.
+The goal is to build a virtual environment that allows people to enjoy chill music and different type of animated background as well as interact with others.

+In terms of design, the visual aspect is going to look a little similar to the Discord where all the spheres are visible on the left-hand side.
+Once a sphere is selected, the user is propelled into a new environment.
+This new environment includes a dynamic background animation as well as a background music from a preselected theme.
+The UI is kept minimalist on purpose,so the user enjoy the ambiance and a chat option is available if the user needs to interact.
+So the background music and animation are the main component of our UI design.

 ## Background Research